Honours (Higher) Diploma on

 - Management & Administration Honours (Higher) Diploma 21 months (flexible)

 - Management & Administration (BAA) Baccalaureate 2 years (flexible)

 - Human Resource Administration Honours (Higher) Diploma 21 months (flexible)

 This Honours Diploma Programme is the path to career success and good positions for a very wide range of administrative, managerial and related areas.
 Having studied a wide range of workplace office management topics, computer, computer systems and IT topics and advanced management and administration subjects including motivation, leadership and strategy, the knowledge and ability to become a successful manager, administrator, executive and leader has been provided; many previous CIC Members who have completed this and other Honours Diplomas have gained career success, recognition, promotion and better employment, salaries and benefits.

-The Programme also provides access to higher studies in administration, business and management; that can be in the same “specialisation” area, or a different specialisation area; higher study includes CIC’s Baccalaureate and Executive Business Administration programmes, graduate degree level and other studies with CIC and other institutions worldwide.
+The Programme also provides access to higher studies in administration, business, management, HR and other fields; that can be in the same “specialisation” area, or a different specialisation area.

 Sign up to this course